Chads-Programming/collaby-app/README.md

-# Collaby App
+# Collably App

-## What's Collaby?
+## What's Collably?

-Collaby is an app for developers looking for new projects to collaborate
+Collably is an app for developers looking for new projects to collaborate

 - [Next.js](https://nextjs.org)
 - [Clerk](https://clerk.com)